How to Crochet a Rose Bouquet: The Gift That Never Wilts

 Yarn Selection

-The yarn you choose has the biggest impact on your finished crochet rose bouquet.
-For roses that hold their shape and look realistic, cotton DK or worsted weight yarn is ideal.
-Cotton provides the right amount of stiffness and gives petals a clean, defined edge.
-If you want a softer, more romantic feel, a cotton-acrylic blend works wonderfully too.
-For detailed guidance on choosing the right fiber, see our guide on the best yarn for beginner crochet.
+The yarn you choose has the biggest impact on the finished bouquet.
+For roses that hold their shape and look realistic, cotton DK or worsted weight is ideal, cotton gives the right stiffness and clean, defined petal edges.
+For a softer, more romantic feel, a cotton-acrylic blend works well too.
+For more on fiber, see our best yarn for beginners guide.

 Plan for 3-5 colors of yarn: red, pink, cream, and soft yellow are classic rose tones.
 You will also need green yarn for leaves and stems.